OpenStackweb/osf-website/src/pages/about/board/index.md

     title: Gold Director
     twitter: ""
   - name: Vipin Rathi
-    description: >-
-      Vipin Rathi is an Assistant Professor at the University of Delhi.
+    description: Vipin Rathi is an Assistant Professor at the University of Delhi.
       He is Chairperson of Linux Foundation Hyperledger Telecom SIG.
 He has board level experience as VP at Emerging Open Tech Foundation.
 He is the organizer of Openstack India, Magma India, CNCF Delhi, Open Edge Computing, Open Source Networking, Hyperledger Meetups.
 His research interest focus on 5G, Multi-Domain Orchestration.
 He is guiding a Research team to develop a Kubernetes-based Cloud-Native OpenStack named as KupenStack.
 He is an active member of Anuket, Magma Core.
 He attended and delivered presentations at various Open Source summits.
     openStack: https://openinfra.dev/a/community/members/27619
     picture: /img/board/vipinrathi.png
-    title: Individual Director
+    title: Vice Chair | Individual Director
     twitter: https://twitter.com/vipratos
+    company: University of Delhi
   - company: China Unicom
     name: Xin Zhong
-    description:
-      Xin Zhong got his Master Degree from Tsinghua University in 2003.
+    description: Xin Zhong got his Master Degree from Tsinghua University in 2003.
       He has nearly 20 years of open source related experience.
 He is an expert in Linux OS, distributed storage and cloud computing.
 He has been involved in development and operation of several large-scale internet and